Instantons and the path to intermittency in turbulent flows: Abstract

 \section{Abstract}

-The physical processes leading to anomalous fluctuations in turbulent flows, referred to as \emph{intermittency}, are still challenging.
-Here, we use an approach based on \emph{instanton} theory for the velocity increment dynamics through scales.
-Cascade trajectories with negative stochastic thermodynamics entropy exchange values lead to anomalous increments at small-scales.
-These trajectories concentrate around an instanton, which is the minimum of an effective action produced by turbulent fluctuations.
-The connection between entropy from stochastic thermodynamics and the related instanton provides a new perspective on the cascade process and the intermittency phenomenon.
+Processes leading to anomalous fluctuations in turbulent flows, referred to as intermittency, are still challenging.
+We consider cascade trajectories through scales as realizations of a stochastic Langevin process for which multiplicative noise is an intrinsic feature of the turbulent state.
+The trajectories are conditioned on their entropy exchange.
+Such selected trajectories concentrate around an optimal path, called instanton, which is the minimum of an effective action.
+The action is derived from the Langevin equation, estimated from measured data.
+In particular instantons with negative entropy pinpoint the trajectories responsible for the emergence of non-Gaussian statistics at small-scales.

-The well-known picture of the Richardson-Kolmogorov cascade, according to which energy is transferred downscale in a turbulent flow by the self-similar dynamics of eddies does not account for the phenomenon of \emph{intermittency}~\cite[e.g.]{FrischBook}, in which large fluctuations of velocity gradients are much more frequent than predicted by the self-similar theory.
-While it has long been known that these non-Gaussian statistics are related to the multifractal character of the cascade~\cite{Mandelbrot1974}, the physical processes leading to intermittency are still not fully understood.
-In this Letter, we present a novel approach to this problem by characterizing the dynamics through scales of velocity increments predominantly leading to anomalous small-scale fluctuations.
+For turbulence, the phenomenon of intermittency~\cite{Frisch_1995} can be associated with the multifractal nature of the cascade~\cite{mandelbrot1977fractals}, but the physics leading to intermittency are still not fully understood.
+Here, we present a novel approach to this problem by a new characterization of the stochastic dynamics of velocity increments.

-To do so, we adopt a different description of the turbulent energy cascade~\cite{Friedrich1997} and we find an observable, stochastic thermodynamics entropy exchange~\cite{Nickelsen2013}, characterizing trajectories.
-Starting from experiment data, we compare the statistics of trajectories which are conditioned on an atypical value of entropy, with a theoretical computation of optimal path through scales, based on instanton theory.
-The statistics, conditioned on entropy exchange, show that there is a preferential path through the cascade leading to the tails of the velocity increment PDF.
-This is a common property: in many systems, the dynamics leading to a rare event follows a predictable path.
-From a theoretical point of view, it is desirable to compute such paths as \emph{instantons}, i.e.\ minimizers of an appropriate action functional~\cite{ZinnJustinBook, FreidlinWentzellBook}.